 - Try not to eat all of it at once.

 - Store in a glass jar in the fridge for a week.

 - Buy a bottle of Fish Sauce if you haven't already.
-It lends a salty tangy dimension, like soy sauce and worchestershire combined, and is a healthy source of omega-3's.
+It lends a salty tangy dimension, like soy sauce and worchestershire combined, and it is full of healthy enzymes and antioxidants.
 The best brand is Red Boat Vietnamese Fish Sauce.